 All child learn differently and most respond very well to online delivery of homeschool materials.
 In addition, many children benefit from seeing a topic or concept presented in more than one way before what’s being taught “clicks” for them.
 Time4Learning’s online, interactive style complements Five in a Row’s literature-based program.

 Time4Learning offers interactive, self-paced instruction in math, language arts, reading, social studies and science.
-Many families report that using Time4Learning in conjunction with A Beka has enhanced their child’s academic success.
+Many families report that using Time4Learning in conjunction with Five in a Row has enhanced their child’s academic success.
 Time4Learning’s online educational software can be used as either a core or supplemental curriculum.

 More Benefits of Time4Learning with Five in a Row